twinl/bsky/README.md

 This repository contains the software used for collecting and analyzing Dutch social media posts from the microblogging platform [Bluesky](https://bluesky.app).
 For more infomation see:

-> Erik Tjong Kim Sang, "[Using Bluesky for Social Media Analysis](https://ifarm.nl/erikt/papers/DHBenelux_20251220.pdf)".
-Submitted to DHBenelux 2025, Amsterdam, The Netherlands, 20 December 2024
+> Erik Tjong Kim Sang, "[Using Bluesky for Social Media Analysis](https://ifarm.nl/erikt/papers/DHBenelux_20250602.pdf)".
+DHBenelux 2025, Amsterdam, The Netherlands, 2025.

 ## Repository contents